Authored by the expert who managed and guided the team behind the Romania Property Pack

 Does buying property help me get residency and citizenship in Romania in 2026?

-As of early 2026, buying property in Romania does not automatically give you the right to residency or citizenship, despite what some real estate marketing materials may suggest.
+As of 2026, buying property in Romania does not by itself give a foreign buyer Romanian residency or Romanian citizenship.

 Can I legally rent out property on my visa in Romania right now?

-You do not need to live in Romania to rent out your property, and many foreign owners manage their rentals remotely through local property managers or agents.
+You do not need to live in Romania to rent out a Romanian property, and many foreign owners use a local agent, accountant or property manager.

 We cover everything there is to know about buying and renting out in Romania here.